Ethiopia Yirgacheffe

 $19.00

-THE CUP: Molasses and cocoa with mellow cooked grapefruit flavors.
-Tart citric acidity and mild sweetness.
+THE CUP: Brown sugar, milk chocolate, and oolong tea with mellow cooked red grape flavors.
+Tart malic acidity and candy-like sweetness

 PROC METHOD: Washed